-To preview the Recommendation Forms, visit Appendices 4-6.
+To preview the Recommendation Forms, see Appendices 4-6.

-All recommendations are due on the student application deadline - Thursday, November 12, 2020 at 8:00 pm ET.
+All recommendations are due on the student application deadline - Wednesday, November 10, 2021 at 8:00 pm ET.
 No exceptions can be made.

 "Students should apply to Regeneron STS not only to gain recognition for their research and hard work but also to connect with the STEM community at large and gain a better understanding of themselves and their goals for the future.
 I believe the STS application, while intensive, provides a great opportunity for introspection and personal growth on the part of the applicant."